MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.Fixed.md

 - If you omit decimals, it is assumed to be 2.

-- If no_commas is FALSE or omitted, then the returned text includes commas as usual.
+- If no_commas is **False** or omitted, then the returned text includes commas as usual.

 - The major difference between formatting a cell containing a number with the  **Cells** command (**Format** menu) and formatting a number directly with the FIXED function is that FIXED converts its result to text.
 A number formatted with the **Cells** command is still a number.